NYPL/metadata-documentation/metadata/element/title.md

 #### Guidelines
 {: .no_toc }
-- Select the script of the title from the dropdown if it is a non-Roman script or not the default script of the title’s language
+- Select the script of the title from the dropdown if it is a non-Roman script or not the default script of the title's language
 - Do not use the **Script** subelement of **Title** to record the script of the content of the resource
     - Use the [**Script**](/metadata-documentation/metadata/element/language/#script) subelement within the [**Language**](/metadata-documentation/metadata/element/language/) element to record the script of the content of the resource
 - If you are unsure of the script of the title, leave **Script** blank or select **Undetermined**